IgniteUI/help-topics/topics/05_ASP-NET-MVC/04_MVCScaffolding/~MVC-Scaffolding.md

 This is demonstrated in the screenshot below:
 ![](images/Step3.png)
 6. Once we are done with the settings for the component that we are adding, we click on the "Add" button.
 This automatically adds a view, containing the widget wrapper definition, along with all the settings that we have enabled.
-You can further customize it, add or remove properties and methods, as you would normally do in a standard view, containing an Ignite UI widget wrapper.
+You can further customize it, add or remove properties and methods, as you would normally do in a standard view, containing an %%ProductName%% widget wrapper.

 ###Prerequisites